Another Meaning of “Kamo (カモ: Duck)” in Japanese

 Beware if someone is talking behind your back that you are “ii Kamo (いい鴨)” (pronunciation).

-Ii Kamo is a kind of idiom, but Kamo can also be used on its own and refers to a naive person easy to deceive, or gullible people.
+Ii Kamo is a kind of idiom, but Kamo can also be used on its own and refers to a naive person that is easy to deceive or gullible people.

 Kamoru (カモる)

 Kamoru means to deceive someone and, as a result, take benefit.
-For example,
+For instance,

 (Reference Pages: Goo Japanese Dictionary, Weblio )